Iraq–Pakistan relations: Zutt Rebellion

 Regions from Makran and Turan to Mansura were the original homeland of the Zutt people.

 The Zutt Rebellion was an uprising by the Zutt tribe, who were originally from the Indus Valley region in modern-day Pakistan.
 The tribe, part of the Jat group, had migrated to the region of Mesopotamia (modern-day Iraq) centuries before the rebellion.
-Over time, the Zutt became mercenaries for the Ummayyad and Abbasid Caliphates, settling in southern Iraq and forming the Banu Zutt or Az-Zutt tribe.
+Over time, the Zutt became mercenaries for the Umayyad and Abbasid Caliphates, settling in southern Iraq and forming the Banu Zutt or Az-Zutt tribe.

 The rebellion began around 810, when Yusuf ibn Zutt, a leader of the tribe, challenged the Abbasid Caliphate and established semi-independent control over the marshlands of southern Iraq, including important areas like Kufa and Basra.
 The rebellion disrupted resource supplies to Baghdad, putting the Abbasid Caliphate in jeopardy.
 For years, the Zutt were successful in their raids, causing heavy damage to Abbasid forces and leaders.
 Their actions contributed heavily to the weakening of the Abbasid Empire, with their guerrilla tactics and raids advancing deep into Abbasid territory, further destabilizing the region.